24/7 Emergency Service

 Locate and repair the source of the water ingress: burst pipe, overflow, failed washing machine or dishwasher, roof leak, fractured cold main, storage cistern overflow, shower tray waste failure.
 Acoustic correlation and thermal imaging used for concealed leaks.
 A same-visit repair is standard for accessible pipework; concealed under-floor or in-ceiling repairs typically need a second visit for reinstatement.

-Low Grain Refrigerant (LGR) dehumidifiers and air movers deployed on day one to start the drying process immediately.
-Protimeter moisture meter readings logged daily against baseline readings so the progress is documented for the insurance adjuster.
+Low Grain Refrigerant (LGR) dehumidifiers and air movers deployed on day one to start the drying process immediately under the IICRC S500 water damage standard.
+Protimeter moisture meter readings logged daily against baseline so progress is documented for the insurance adjuster.
 Typical drying time is 3 to 5 days for minor domestic incidents and 7 to 14 days for whole-floor flooding or saturated masonry.

 Ceiling, plaster and redecoration